santiment/academy/src/docs/neuro-api/metrics/history-price/index.md

 ---
-title: History Price
+title: Neuro API - History Price
 author: Santiment Team
-# References
-#

 ---
 Gets the historical price of an asset in BTC or USD for a given time period, as well as market cap and volume.
 Projects are referred to by a